tmobile/magentaA11y/_checklist-web/password-input.md

 ### State
 - The show password checkbox must indicate its state on focus
-- If using Live Region to communicate state:
-  - Provide non-visual state text programmatically associated with the visibility toggle via <code>aria-describedby</code>.
-This container can own <code>aria-hidden="true"</code> or CSS <code>display: none;</code> so it is not discovered by screen reader users.
-  - If you use a Live Region ensure it does not own <code>aria-hidden="true"</code> or CSS <code>display: none;</code> as that impacts screen reader support.
-Remove contents after a small timeout so screen reader users do not discover its contents.

 ### Group
 - Include `for="input-id` in each `<label>` label to associate it with the input